 Alcoholic beverages contain varying percentages of ethanol a highly intoxicating agent which constricts cognitive abilities, and high doses defect the central nervous system, opening doors to suicide by alcohol overdose.
 Serotonergic dysfunction promotes alcohol suicide risks.

 Effect of hormones – impulsive hormonal spikes leads to aggression and overreaction; the individual becomes susceptible to extreme provocation at the slightest action or inaction.
 All these emotional spikes condense into suicide by alcohol.

 There are tons of factors that can influence alcoholism and suicide, some of them include:

 Genetic Factors – Alcoholism is a genetic problem, this means that when a parent engages in extreme drinking, one or more of the offspring is likely to do the same.

 Losing a loved one – this could be through separation, mortality, or divorce.
-Such loss can be devastating and can lead to alcohol abuse in order to overcome grief.
+Such a loss can be devastating and can lead to alcohol abuse to overcome grief.